emreovacik/slate/source/index.html.md

     }
 ]
 ```
 You can get the available origin country list from the endpoint.

+Retrieve the list of available origin countries for initiating money transfers.

 ### HTTP Request

 `GET https://api.sendrater.com/country/from`

 ## Get Destination Country List

-Retrieve the list of available destination countries for sending money transfers based on the selected origin country.

 > Example request: